 And the result?

 Eventually Christmas passed and the switch to the new system on 1 January 2018 became a fact.
 Completely as expected, there still were some small points that needed attention after the switch in both areas.
 The last minor bugs were removed from the system and the employees who forgot parts of the received information, were helped with their questions.
 The improvements were also immediately noticeable in the HR department.
-By quick communications and putting the end user at the center of focus, both objectives were achieved in the project.
-With a client whose expectations have been exceeded, another project has also been successfully completed!
+Because of quick communications and putting the end user at the center of focus, both objectives were achieved in the project.
+With a client whose expectations have been exceeded, another project has been successfully completed!